This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup finely chopped peaches (fresh or thawed from frozen with no added sugar)

-- 4 packets no calorie sweetener (Such as Truvia)
+- 4 packets no calorie sweetener (such as Truvia (affiliate link))

 - 2 teaspoons ground cinnamon